 They have the option to hire other nationalities who are readily available.

-Previously, MARINA acknowledge a delay in releasing the Seafarer’s Identity Document.
+Previously, MARINA acknowledged a delay in releasing the Seafarer’s Identity Document.
 They pointed out the disruptions in microchip supply due to the war between Ukraine and Russia.

-But they are silent about the scarcity of seaman’s book.
+But they are silent about the scarcity of seaman’s books.

-Still, MARINA’s department head for issuing seaman’s book declined to comment further as clearance from his superiors is required to do so.
+Still, MARINA’s department head for issuing seaman’s books declined to comment further as clearance from his superiors is required to do so.

 Our seafaring industry now faces more challenges than ever.
 With the latest EMSA and IMO audits, our country could get blacklisted, directly impacting our seafarers’ employment.

 Now, we have another problem at hand.
 As many shipping companies are surging back to pre-pandemic levels with a vengeance, our “ticket” to that opportunity is running out.